saltyorg/docs/docs/reference/google-shared-drives.md

     This script creates an empty directory and a zero-byte file on the root of each shared drive.

-    The file will be useful later on when you need "is this disk mounted?" flags for things like `plex_autoscan`.
+    The file will be useful later on when you need "is this disk mounted?" flags for things like `plex_autoscan` or `autoscan`.

     The directory is a belt-and-suspenders convenience you can use to see if your union remote and/or mergerfs config is including everything it should.
 We create both a file and a dir so you will get this information whether you use `rclone ls REMOTE` or `rclone lsd REMOTE` or whatever other means: